 Now at the age of 54, Koos is a water rights activist in the thick of his third Democratic presidential run.

-A professor at Stanford University’s School of Earth, Energy and Environmental Sciences, Koos resides in California where he owns an Airbnb tucked in the beautiful California Redwoods.
+An associate director at Stanford University’s School of Earth, Energy, and Environmental Sciences Koos resides in California where he owns an Airbnb tucked in the beautiful California Redwoods.
 San Francisco Business Times listed this Airbnb as the most popular place in San Mateo County and Onlyinyourstate.com featured it on their travel blog.

 “People come to me and talk about politics and recognize that they can speak freely and without judgment, because I am really there to listen,” Koos says in a phone interview “I want to feel educated and listen to other people’s needs.”

 Koos says he has never taken a dollar for his campaign, due to his main form of campaigning being one on one conversations with family, friends, and his community.
 At times he likes to push himself out of his comfort zone, introducing himself as a presidential candidate.